Japanese PM Fumio Kishida's coalition wins election despite losing seats | DW | 31.10.2021

 Japan's ruling coalition will stay in power after winning the country's general election Sunday, early results showed.

-Prime Minister Fumio Kishida's Liberal Democratic Party (LDP) and its coalition partner Komeito won 274 seats in preliminary results revealed late on Sunday, with 40 seats still undecided.
+Prime Minister Fumio Kishida's Liberal Democratic Party (LDP) and its coalition partner Komeito won 280 seats in preliminary results revealed late on Sunday, with some seats still undecided.

 Japanese state broadcaster NHK said the LDP alone will have won at least 253 seats in the lower house as of early on Monday.